Nithin1729S/AI-Sudoku/README.md

 ## 8. Conclusion

 This document details the design of a TrOCR-inspired model tailored for single-digit recognition using the EMNIST dataset.
-By integrating a ViT-based encoder with a streamlined transformer decoder and employing advanced data augmentation strategies, the model achieves robust recognition performance.
+By integrating a ViT-based encoder with a streamlined RoBERTa decoder—and employing advanced data augmentation strategies—the model achieves robust recognition performance.
 This forms the backbone of the Neuro Sudoku application, enabling efficient, real-time Sudoku puzzle solving.

+---